 - Gerald Squires, 1987

 From Art as Expression: Creativity and Madness, An Interview With Gerald Squires.
 Newfoundland Lifestyle vol.7, no.4, 1987, p.18.

-Gerald Squires is one of the province's most distinguished artists.
-He is noted for his landscapes, surrealist paintings, portraits, and sculptures.
+Gerald Squires was one of the province's most distinguished artists.
+He was noted for his landscapes, surrealist paintings, portraits, and sculptures.

 Education and Personal Life

 Squires was born in Change Islands, Newfoundland, in 1937, but spent much of his childhood on Exploits Island.
 When he was 12, his family moved to Toronto, Ontario, where he soon developed an interest in art.
 He went on weekend painting excursions with art instructors and was encouraged to develop his skills at the Danforth Technical School.

 Upon graduation from high school, Squires found work as a newspaper artist for the now defunct Toronto Telegram.
 Among other things, the newspaper published a series of his line drawings of historic Toronto churches and street scenes.
 He also took night classes at the Ontario College of Art and Design and painted on weekends.
 His work was well-received and Squires had several solo exhibitions in Toronto galleries.
 He was also a founding member of the Oshawa Art Gallery (now the Robert McLaughlin Gallery).